Fifth Annual Art on Tap Set for October 19

 Elevating the Art in Liberal Arts

 In May, the Johnson Collection was honored to help celebrate the opening of Spartanburg’s newest cultural jewel, the Rosalind Sallenger Richardson Center for the Arts at Wofford College.
 Located in the heart of the historic campus, the modern facility now serves as a showcase for the college’s extensive arts programs.
 A full glass front façade welcomes visitors to the 65,000-square-foot building, which features exhibition spaces, classrooms, the 320-seat Jerome Johnson Richardson Theatre, and stunning ceiling sculptures by Dale Chihuly.
-To mark the center’s opening, a loaned exhibition of works from the collection is on view through September.
-The Mountains Are Calling brings together a selection of artists who sought to capture the South’s seasons and sky on canvas.
-The selected paintings are as varied as their makers—from the majestic, highly-detailed nineteenth-century panoramas by William Frerichs and Andrew Melrose to the ethereal, impressionistic views by Lawrence Mazzanovich and Margaret Law.
-Hours for the public to enjoy these and future exhibitions are: 1pm to 5pm on Tuesday, Wednesday, Friday and Saturday, and 1pm to 9pm on Thursday.
+To mark the center’s opening, a loaned exhibition from the collection titled The Mountains Are Calling was on view through September.
+The Wofford galleries are open to the public each week: 1pm to 5pm on Tuesday, Wednesday, Friday and Saturday, and 1pm to 9pm on Thursday.

 Art in Embassies Cultural Exchange